lovecy86/Smart_Prediction_of_Mental_Outcomes/README.md

 [Flask and Deployment](https://github.com/lovecy86/Smart_Prediction_of_Mental_Outcomes/tree/main/flask_and_deployment)
 ## **Project Overview**

-The **Smart Prediction of Mental Health** project aims to create a **Sentiment Analysis Model** to predict mental health outcomes based on lifestyle, personal history, and social factors.
-By identifying individuals at risk early, healthcare professionals can offer proactive support and intervention.

-### **Goal**:
-To build a tool that helps healthcare professionals identify individuals who may need mental health support early, thereby improving patient outcomes.

-### **Stakeholders**:
-- **Psychologists**, **Psychiatrists**, **General Practitioners**, and **Mental Health Counselors**: These professionals can use the tool to prioritize interventions, allocate resources, and improve mental health outcomes.

-### **Business Question**:
+### **Problem Statement**:

-- **Who is likely to seek mental health treatment?**
-  The project predicts the likelihood of an individual needing mental health treatment based on factors like lifestyle, occupation, and family history.
+The Smart Prediction of Mental Health project addresses the challenge of late detection of mental health issues, which delays critical interventions and strains healthcare resources.
+By developing a sentiment analysis model, the project predicts the likelihood of individuals needing mental health treatment based on factors such as lifestyle, occupation, and family history.
+The goal is to enable psychologists, psychiatrists, general practitioners, and mental health counselors to identify at-risk individuals early, prioritize interventions, allocate resources efficiently, and improve patient outcomes through proactive support.

 ---